Raymond Harvey: Medal of Honor citation

 Capt.
 Harvey Company C, distinguished himself by conspicuous gallantry and intrepidity above and beyond the call of duty in action.
 When his company was pinned down by a barrage of automatic weapons fire from numerous well-entrenched emplacements, imperiling accomplishment of its mission, Capt.
 Harvey braved a hail of fire and exploding grenades to advance to the first enemy machine gun nest, killing its crew with grenades.
 Rushing to the edge of the next emplacement, he killed its crew with carbine fire.
 He then moved the 1st Platoon forward until it was again halted by a curtain of automatic fire from well fortified hostile positions.
 Disregarding the hail of fire, he personally charged and neutralized a third emplacement.
 Miraculously escaping death from intense crossfire, Capt.
 Harvey continued to lead the assault.
 Spotting an enemy pillbox well camouflaged by logs, he moved close enough to sweep the emplacement with carbine fire and throw grenades through the openings, annihilating its 5 occupants.
 Though wounded he then turned to order the company forward, and, suffering agonizing pain, he continued to direct the reduction of the remaining hostile positions, refusing evacuation until assured that the mission would be accomplished.
 Capt.
 Harvey's valorous and intrepid actions served as an inspiration to his company, reflecting the utmost glory upon himself and upholding the heroic traditions of the military service.

 Later years

-Harvey was assigned by the U.S. Army to be military technical adviser to Samuel Fuller for his Korean War film Fixed Bayonets!
+Harvey was assigned to be military technical adviser to Samuel Fuller for his Korean War film Fixed Bayonets!
 (1951).
 The two of them struck up a friendship with Harvey also acting as technical advisor on Fuller's Verboten!
-(1958) and accompanied Fuller and his wife to Europe at the end of the 1950s to scout locations for a projected filming of The Big Red One for Warner Bros. that did not eventuate.
-Harvey remained in the Army after the Korean War and rose to the rank of lieutenant colonel before retiring in 1962.
-After retirement, he was employed by the Northrop Corporation, then worked as an investment banker, and then served as Director of Indian Affairs for the Arizona Division of Emergency Services.
+(1958) and accompanied Fuller and his wife to Europe at the end of the 1950s to scout locations for a projected filming of The Big Red One for Warner Bros. that was not produced.
+Harvey remained in the army after the Korean War and rose to the rank of lieutenant colonel before retiring in 1962.
+After retirement, he was employed by the Northrop Corporation, then worked as an investment banker, and also served as Director of Indian Affairs for the Arizona Division of Emergency Services.
 He retired fully after a stroke in 1981.